-October 17, 18 and 19 - Friday, Saturday and Sunday.
-I'm running a bit late Friday but will be there along the street by Costco (by the bridge near Airport Way - look for the little white truck with the big yellow sign!) from around 11:00 a.m. until around 3:00 p.m.
+November 01 and 02 - Saturday and Sunday.
+I'll be along the street by Costco (by the bridge near Airport Way - look for the little white truck with the big yellow sign!) from around 11:00 a.m. until around 3:00 p.m.

 Raw Honey, Fresh Pollen, Honeycomb, Propolis and Royal Jelly

 > Clover - Sunshine in a jar :-) Clover is a superb all-purpose honey that sweetens without changing the characteristics of the food.
 Fresh raw clover honey offers a depth of flavor that the stuff that lines the grocery store shelves just can't match.

 > Raspberry - Bright fruit characteristics define this wonderful honey.
 This honey takes a hot bowl of humble oatmeal to new heights.
 I love this stuff in fresh ginger-lemon tea.

 > Wild Flower - Beautiful, lush, light amber honey that seems to be very dense with tree pollen.
 Perfect for smoothies, cereal, peanut butter sandwiches and quite a few people enjoy it in their coffee.

 Pollen - Beautiful, fluffy, high quality pollen is available!
 To assure optimal nutritional value I purchase small batches of gently handled pollen that has been properly stored.
 Stop by and compare the difference between fresh and dry, shelf-stored pollen.